jslater89/shooting-sports-analyst/README-Elo.md

 * **Combine divisions**: if checked, these options will combine the named divisions.
 This is useful for low-participation divisions, so locap is checked by default, but not generally necessary for high-participation divisions.
+* **Error compensation**: if checked, the algorithm will consider its estimated error when adjusting a shooter's rating.
+Ratings with low error (i.e., high confidence) will be adjusted more slowly.
+  Ratings with high error (low confidence) will be adjusted more quickly.
 * **K factor**: the K factor to be used by the Elo algorithm, which controls the volatility of ratings, increasing the speed at which they converge to their correct values at the cost of more noise in the ratings.
 * **Scale factor**: the scale factor used by the Elo algorithm's probability calculator, which controls the output range of the ratings.
 A higher scale factor yields a larger difference in rating units for a given difference in skill.
+* **Match blend**: in by-stage mode, a factor controlling how much to blend match results into stage results.
+Values greater than zero calculate a shooter's score per stage as:
+  ((1 - blend) * stage) + (blend * match).
 * **Place/percent weight**: how much the Elo algorithm weights actual vs. expected performances in finish order and actual vs. expected performances in stage or match percentage.
 A mix of both parameters seems to yield the best results in empirical testing.